Last updated on April 16th, 2023 at 09:52 am

 Source: Well and Good

-How to Make Vegan Red Lentil Curry
+How to Make Vegan Curry with Red Lentils

 You'll find full instructions and measurements in the recipe card at the bottom of the post.

-Homemade Masala Paste
+1. Make Your Homemade Masala Paste

-If making your own curry paste seems a bit fiddly, it's really not.
+If making your own curry paste feels daunting, it's really not.
 I like things simple and this paste is no exception.
 It's thrown together in the food processor.
-I use toasted whole cumin and coriander seeds but I've also provided the measurement for pre-ground spices in the recipe card below.

 Once the paste is made you simply add the other ingredients to your pan one and a time, to fully develop the warming curry flavours.

-Steps 1 and 2: Sauté half an onion in a large pan until soft before adding the curry paste.
+Sauté half an onion in a large pan until soft before adding the curry paste.
 Cook for 2-3 minutes and add your fresh or canned tomatoes to cook for another 5 minutes.

-Steps 3 and 4: After the tomatoes are cooked down (image 3.) add the lentils and stir through.
+After the tomatoes are cooked down (image 3.) add the lentils and stir through.

-Steps 5 and 6: Stir in coconut milk and stock and cook for around 20-25 minutes or until the lentils are cooked through and tender.
+Stir in coconut milk and stock and cook for around 20-25 minutes or until the lentils are cooked through and tender.

-Note: If you'd like to add vegetables like cauliflower or sweet potato to your vegan red lentil curry, add them now to make sure they cook through.
+Note - If you'd like to add vegetables like cauliflower or sweet potato to your vegan red lentil curry, add them now to make sure they cook through.

-Step 7: Add fresh baby spinach to the pan and allow it to wilt before serving.
+Step 7.
+Add fresh baby spinach to the pan and allow it to wilt before serving.

-Tips to Making the Best Vegan Curry
+Tips to Making a Great Red Lentil Curry

 Serving Suggestions